Further chance to comment on development scheme for landmark site

 Plans for a five-storey homes and shops development on a landmark Wimbledon site have been updated again.

-In their consultation website they state: "The White Hart' plan will "deliver 56 much needed new homes for Merton and bring back life to this side of Kingston Road by widening the footpath to four metres and adding new commercial space to include a mix of potential uses from gym or office, café or convenience store.
+Hibernian Development Wimbledon's plans for the site state: "The White Hart' plan will "deliver 56 much needed new homes for Merton and bring back life to this side of Kingston Road by widening the footpath to four metres and adding new commercial space to include a mix of potential uses from gym or office, café or convenience store.

 "Alongside the regeneration of the long derelict pub and improved footpath provision along Kingston Road are proposed improvements to widen the tram path providing a safer and more pleasant route for residents, along with new street trees for the area to increase biodiversity and air quality."